Ice Cube: 1986–1989: N.W.A

 At 16, Cube sold his first song to Eric Wright, soon dubbed Eazy-E, who was forming Ruthless Records and the musical team N.W.A, based in Compton, California.
 Himself from South Central Los Angeles, Cube would be N.W.A's only core member not born in Compton.

 Upon the success of the song "Boyz-n-the-Hood"—written by Cube, produced by Dre, and rapped by Eazy-E, helping establish gangsta rap in California—Eazy focused on developing N.W.A, which soon gained MC Ren.
 Cube wrote some of Dre's and nearly all of Eazy's lyrics on N.W.A's official debut album, Straight Outta Compton, released in January 1989.
 Yet by the end of the year, Cube questioned his compensation and N.W.A's management by Jerry Heller.

 Cube also wrote most of Eazy-E's debut album Eazy-Duz-It.
 He received a total pay of $32,000, and the contract that Heller presented in 1989 did not confirm that he was officially an N.W.A member.
-After leaving the group and its label in December, Cube sued Heller, and the lawsuit was later settled out of court.
+After leaving the group in December 1989, Cube sued Heller, and the lawsuit was later settled out of court.
 In response, N.W.A members attacked Cube on the 1990 EP 100 Miles and Runnin', and on N.W.A's next and final album, Niggaz4Life, in 1991.